moleculerjs/site/source/docs/moleculer-cli.md

 ## Commands

 ### Init a new project
-With this command you can scaffold a new Moleculer project.
+With this command, you can scaffold a new Moleculer project.

 ``` bash
 $ moleculer init module my-module